-There are more places in Indonesia where you can see orangutans.
+Observing Orangutans in Sumatra, Indonesia is possible at various places.
 Orangutans exclusively live in Asia and are divided into two species, Bornean orangutans and Sumatran orangutans.
 Originally they were native in Malaysia and Indonesia but can currently only be found in the rainforests of Borneo and Sumatra in Indonesia.
 In some places, you might be able to see orangutans in cages which you should definitely not support!
 In another place, like Bukit Lawang in Sumatra, guides pretend to show you wild orangutans but in reality, they allure the animals with food to appear in front of the tourists and their cameras.
 And in more remote places like in Gunung Leuser National Park, you’ll experience the real wild-living orangutans you were looking for.
 So please choose wisely and decide if you want to pay to see orangutans whose environment was destroyed by tourists or if you want to be off-the-beaten-track and act as a non-disruptive visitor.
 I guess I made my point (choose the Gunung Leuser National Park over the other orangutan tours in Sumatra!!!!)

 When we arrived in Friendship Guesthouse in Kentambe very exhausted from the one day travel with 3 different buses (and 3 chickens in one of them!!) on extra bumpy roads it was truly beautiful and idyllic at first sight.
 Few colourful huts placed in a big garden which was bordered by a little river.
 Each hut had a little terrace and the whole garden seemed peaceful and natural.
 My hippie me was completely happy.
 At second sight it wasn’t that stunning anymore: „manual shower“ which basically meant a bucket of water with a smaller bucket to splash water on yourself (how should I ever gonna wash my long hair here?!
 Not even mentioning conditioner!!) and „manual toilet flush“ for which the same bucket served.